Diegonava150/diegonava150/README.md

 - 🌱 I’m currently working on continuous learning.
 (We know being a coder means being a student for life!)

-- 📍 I’m looking to collaborate on open source projects and open to new job opportunities
+- 🍋 I’m looking to collaborate on open source projects and open to new job opportunities.